tvqt/jacaranda/README.md

 ```
 These are the runners we will execute:

-MyNewRunner
+MyService

-[MyNewRunner] We have not posted an update during this fortnight.
+[MyService] We have not posted an update during this fortnight.
-[MyNewRunner] Not posting to Slack.
+[MyService] Not posting to Slack.
-[MyNewRunner] Not recording the message in the database.
+[MyService] Not recording the message in the database.

 > My text here.
 ```